 The letter concludes that any past warming that occurred in the arctic cannot be attributed to greenhouse gas concentrations.
 It was signed by prominent climate change skeptics including Richard Lindzen, Tim Ball, David Legates, Pat Michaels, Gary D. Sharp, Willie Soon and Sallie Baliunas.

-Spencer appeared as a “Featured Expert” in a video by the Greening Earth Society (a project of the Western Fuels Association) called The Greening of Planet Earth Continues.
 In the video, “expert scientists assert that CO2 is not a pollutant, but a nutrient to life on earth.”

 “Exposed: The Climate of Fear,” CNN, Glenn Beck special, May 2, 2007.

 (Press Release) “AUGUST 2016 AND 2016-TO-DATE ARE SECOND WARMEST,” University of Alabama Huntsville, September 1, 2016..
 Republished at NewsRise.
 Archive.is URL: https://archive.is/CLezm